IronCoreLabs/tenant-security-client-java/CONTRIBUTING.md

 ## Formatting

 We format this repo according to the `google-java-format`.
-All file can be formatted by running `mvn process-sources`, and CI will verify that all files are properly formatted.
+All files can be formatted by running `mvn process-sources`, and CI will verify that all files are properly formatted.

 ## Running a Tenant Security Proxy